rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 }
 ```

-Then, we'll edit the `boot` function, to call our new functions:
+Then, we'll edit the `boot` function, to call `reroute_if_needed`, and remove the old reroute "if" statement:

 ```javascript
 ////  SECTION 3: Boot.